skysgh/BASE.CLIENT.Themed/SOURCE/App.Service.Client.Web/_custom/documentation/angular/Upgrade/readme.md

 * on `src/index.html` page:
   * title attribute changed
-    * from `Velzon - Angular 17 Responsive Admin Dashboard Template`
+    * from `Base - Angular 17 Responsive Admin Dashboard Template`
     * to : `...`
     * while waiting for javascript to update it.
 * the `assets/images/favicon.ico`